RashadTanjim/RashadTanjim/README.md

 [![Facebook](https://img.shields.io/badge/%20-Facebook-black?color=222244&labelColor=000000&logo=facebook&logoColor=ffffff)](https://www.facebook.com/arnobtanjim)
 [![Blog](https://img.shields.io/badge/%20-Blog-black?color=222244&labelColor=000000&logo=blogger&logoColor=ffffff)](https://www.towardsharing.com)

-> Jr. Software Engineer, Programming Hero <br />
+> Software Engineer, Programming Hero <br />
 > Graduate Teaching Assistant, North South University, Dhaka, Bangladesh <br />
 > Interested fields: Machine Learning, Software Engineering, Cloud Computing & Distributed System.

 Howdy, This is Rashad Tanjim.
-I am a Full-Stack developer having 2 years of experience in this field of developing & designing apps and websites.
-I have completed my graduation on B.S. in Computer Science & Engineering from North South University (NSU).
+I am a Software developer having 1.5 years of experience in this field of developing & designing apps and websites.
+I have completed my Bachelor in Computer Science & Engineering from North South University (NSU).
 My major studying field was on Machine Learning & Data Science and the minor was on Computer Networks & Software Engineering.

 Learning things like developing, designing, creating projects is a habit to me.
-Every projects of my work, I'm trying to learn new Computer Science topics & developing related stuff which is helping me to enrich my knowledge in this area.
+Every projects of my work, I'm trying to learn new Tech topics & developing related stuff which is helping me to enrich my knowledge in this area.

-Currently, I'm working as a Jr. Software Engineer at Programming Hero where I'm trying to contribute on Android App section mostly.
+Currently, I'm working as a Jr. Software Engineer at Programming Hero where I'm trying to contribute on Android App development section mostly.
 Moreover, I'm researching on ML related projects and I have already published 2 Conference papers and 1 Journal paper.
 Thank you.

 ### Tech Stacks, I explored: